Nouvelle-Lune/git-commit-genie/README.md

 1. Install from VS Code Marketplace (search "Git Commit Genie") or manually via packaged `.vsix`.
 2. Open the Command Palette → `Git Commit Genie: Manage Models` to configure provider, API key, and model.
-3. (Optional) Create a template file and set `gitCommitGenie.templatesPath` to its absolute path.
+3. (Optional) Run “Git Commit Genie: Select/Create Template” to create or choose a template for this repo (stored in `.gitgenie/templates`) or globally (user data folder).

 ## Requirements